griffithlab/rnaseq_tutorial_wiki/Transcript-Assembly-Visualization.md

 Go to the following regions:
 * 22:45730787-45736825
-*
+* 22:45607463-45610990

 Do you see the evidence for any novel exons/transcript that are found in 'de_novo' or 'ref_guided' modes but NOT found in 'ref_only' mode?
+Explore in IGV for other examples of novel or different transcript predictions from the different cufflinks modes.
 Pay attention to how the predicted transcripts line up with known transcripts.
 Try loading the Ensembl transcripts track (File -> Load from Server).

-NOTE: We have just scratched the surface exploring these output files!!!
+NOTE: We have obviously just scratched the surface exploring these output files.

 ##SAVING A COPY OF YOUR RESULTS TO TAKE HOME WITH YOU